STAT545-UBC-hw-2018-19/hw02-MalcolmNSB/hw02_gapminder_dplyr.md

     ##  $ pop      : int  8425333 9240934 10267083 11537966 13079460 14880372 12881816 13867957 16317921 22227415 ...
     ##  $ gdpPercap: num  779 821 853 836 740 ...

-which also displays the class(es) of gapminder and the number of rows & columns.
+which also displays the classes of gapminder and the number of rows & columns.

 -   What data type is each variable?

-From above, we read off that *continent* and *country* are of `factor` type, *year* and *population* are `integer`, and *life expectancy* and *Gdp per capita* are `numerical`.
+From above, we read off that *continent* and *country* are of `factor` type, *year* and *population* are `integer`, and *life expectancy* and *Gdp per capita* are `numbers`.

 Exploring a variable
 --------------------

-We shall pick, continent as a categorical variable and population as a quantitative one.

 -   What are possible values (or range, whichever is appropriate) of each variable?
+For continent, population, and lifeExp, we have

 ``` r
 distinct(select(gapminder, continent))